Design and Branding Strategy MA

 Contact Admissions or Course Enquiries Online

 You will engage with high-level skills and creative thinking and learn to communicate clearly strategies for successful brand building, futures forecasting and change management.
-You may expect to engage throughout with design and branding professionals through the excellent network of industry/professional support enjoyed by the School.
+You may expect to engage throughout with design and branding professionals through the excellent network of industry/professional support enjoyed by the College.

 You will do a three-phase programme.